FabioChiodini/AWSDockermachine/README.md

 ./AWSDMain.sh

 ```
-Reboot the AMI aftre installation to check that all services start up correctly (noip registration)
+Reboot the AMI after installation to check that all services start up correctly (noip registration)

 ## noip Configuration